In Good to Great author Jim Collins investigates and explains what’s the secret sauces that makes great companies great.

 With Good to Great Collins wants to explain how to join the ranks of the elite companies.

-To do so he examined US public companies and divided them in three groups.
+To do so he examined US public companies and divided them into three groups.
 The main differentiator between each group was their stock market returns:

 - Direct comparison companies: companies that stayed “just good” despite having the same shot at greatness